 Listen carefully and respectfully – this means your neighbour is more likely to do the same

 Remain calm and open, and be prepared to offer concessions

 Let your neighbour know that you have heard their concerns, so that they may be more prepared to hear yours

 Keep to the issues that are relevant and be clear about what it is that concerns you

 Try to concentrate on what you are going to do moving forward – don’t dwell on the past

 Contact us about mediation

 If you think that mediation may help, you are welcome to contact us to make a referral, or just to talk through what it would involve.
 We will be glad to answer any questions you may have about how the process works, and to help you decide if it is the right way to proceed.
-You can call us on 01332 346477 or send an email to firstname.lastname@example.org.
+You can email us at email@example.com.